 The Colorado Attorney General’s Office fills these positions through a competitive application process.
 Successful candidates should demonstrate: interest in public service; history of academic achievement; participation in law journals and law school competitions; legal, professional, or personal experience related to the mission of the Office of the Colorado Attorney General; and participation in extracurricular activities.

 The Colorado Attorney General’s Office seeks applications for its Fellowship Program from:

-The Fellowship Program begins September 8, 2014.
-All individuals invited to participate must commit to a one-year term and must take the Colorado bar exam no later than July 2014.
-The annual salary is $40,000.
-Note: Bar passage is required to continue in the program after November 2014.
+The Fellowship Program begins October 2016.
+All individuals invited to participate must commit to a one-year term and must take the Colorado bar exam no later than July 2016.
+The annual salary is $50,000.
+Note: Bar passage is required to join the program in October 2016.

 A complete application package is comprised of the following items: